Labouchere Strategy

 What Is the Labouchère System?

-The Labouchère is a cancellation-based betting system for even-money roulette bets (red/black, odd/even, low/high).
-You start by writing down a sequence of numbers that add up to your desired profit.
-Each bet is the sum of the first and last numbers in the sequence.
+The Labouchère is a cancellation-based betting system for even-money roulette bets — Red/Black, Odd/Even, or 1-18/19-36.
+You start by writing down a sequence of numbers that adds up to your desired profit.
+Each bet equals the sum of the first and last numbers in the sequence.
 When you win, you cross out both numbers.
 When you lose, you add the lost amount to the end of the sequence.

-The system is complete — and your target profit reached — when all numbers in the sequence are crossed out.
+The system completes — and your target profit is reached — when all numbers in the sequence are crossed out.
 This structure means you only need to win about one-third of your bets to achieve your goal, which is the system’s main attraction.

 How it differs from Martingale: The Martingale doubles after every loss, leading to exponential bet growth.
-The Labouchère increases bets more gradually — your bet only grows by one unit after each loss, not doubled.
-This keeps bet sizes more manageable.
+The Labouchère grows linearly — your bet rises by one or two units per loss instead of doubling — keeping bet sizes more manageable.

 Setting Your Profit Goal